 The Pont du Gard is almost 2000 years old and the biggest Roman edifice in France.
 It has been on the World Heritage Site for decades and, as I explain on the show, it is "almost" on the 5€ bill.
 It is not as much of an icon of France as the Eiffel Tower, but it's way up there!

 How Long to Spend at the Pont du Gard?

 There are so many things to do there that you need to plan on spending at least three hours.
 And I recommend most of a day if you are going to enjoy some of the outdoors activities that I discuss on the show.

 Yes, it is very "touristy" (tourists by the bus-loads!) but it is not a "tourist trap".
 There are no street vendors selling the same old plastic trinkets, food and drinks are reasonably priced, your ticket gives you access to most activities on the site for free.

-I love the fact that it’s accessible for strollers and wheelchairs alike yet it’s a great place for active visitors.
-You can kayak (from the nearby town of Collias), enjoy the river beach, take a swim, or go on a hike on the GR6 between Ners and Aureille (which goes right through the bridge as you can see on the map after the fold).
+I love the fact that it's accessible for strollers and wheelchairs alike yet it's a great place for active visitors.
+You can kayak (from the nearby town of Collias).
+You can also enjoy the river beach, take a swim, or go on a hike on the GR6 between Ners and Aureille.
+This hike goes right through the bridge!

 To me this all spells out perfect vacation day.
 And, bonus, you may even learn a thing or two about the Roman Civilization and better understand this engineering feat they pulled off 2000 years ago!